odartsi/Automated-Interpretation-Framework-AIF/README.md

 ## Limitations

+- Requires the **dara** package for XRD refinement and phase search; the code will not run without it.
 - Requires API access to LLM service (CBORG gateway)
 - Processing time scales with number of interpretations (typically 10-20 minutes per pattern)
 - Quality depends on completeness of synthesis metadata